c-ewing/seng350-uvic/README.md

 | Job Opportunity | JobOpportunities |

-The `id` of the resource being queried is **optional** and only used to request the full resource details
+The `id` of the resource being queried is **optional** and only used to request the full resource details The `start-end` option is mutually exclusive with `id` and is used to define a range of results to to retrieve from the API

+NOTE: handling of ranges is not robust and requires the exact format be followed

 ---